-There is a saying that’s very well-known in German financial sales: ‘Fachidiot schlägt Kunden tot’ (loosely translated as ‘technical jargon kills clients’) – it means you shouldn’t try to overwhelm your customer with technical details.
-But the wisdom of this advice is far too rarely heeded.
+‘Fachidiot schlägt Kunden tot’ (loosely translated as ‘technical jargon kills clients’) is a well-known saying in German financial circles.
+The meaning, of course, is that we shouldn’t try to overwhelm customers with technical details.
+This advice is wise – but it is far too rarely heeded.

-And product names such as ‘Rainbow Barrier Euro Stoxx 50 Bonus Certificate’ do not contribute to greater clarity either.
-Many sales people tend to overload the customer with information instead of telling an exciting story about their products.
-Because we believe that mass is class.
-And don’t believe that less can be more.
+Product names such as ‘Rainbow Barrier Euro Stoxx 50 Bonus Certificate’ do little to contribute to greater clarity.
+Many salespeople overload customers with information instead of telling an exciting story about the product.
+They hold firm to the belief that ‘more is more’ and don’t believe they can succeed with less.

-Look at yourself: if you were sitting in a restaurant, what would you rather eat: a steak or a whole cow?
-Probably the steak, even if you got the cow with the hide, horns, hooves and the rest thrown in.
-Good salespeople serve their product benefits in manageable pieces.
-You know from crime writers that you can’t build up tension if you write on the first page that the gardener is the killer.
-And you know that abstract and intangible financial products always need a good story if you want the customer to understand them.
+Imagine you’re sitting in a restaurant.
+Would you rather eat a steak, or a whole cow?
+The steak, most likely – even if you were getting the cow with the hide, horns and hooves thrown in.
+Similarly, good salespeople serve up their product benefits in bite-size pieces.
+Just as crime writers cannot reveal the gardener as the killer on the first page, abstract, intangible financial products need a good story if the customer is to understand them.